Akirapearl/Freecodecamp_responsive/README.md

 Created with CodeSandbox

-Intended to be a point where i can show all my current progress with the freecodecamp responsive web design certification.
+Intended to be a point to show all my current progress with the freecodecamp responsive web design certification.

 First project: Tribute page.